 The ancient Babylonians are said to have been the first people to make New Year's resolutions, some 4,000 years ago.
-They were also the first to hold recorded celebrations in honour of the new year but for them the year began not in January but in mid-March when the crops were planted.
-A new year often means a fresh start for many of us, so we feel pressured to make resolutions that often get forgotten after a couple of weeks.
+They were also the first to hold recorded celebrations in honour of the New Year but for them the year began not in January but in mid-March when the crops were planted.
+Starting a new year often means a fresh start for many of us, so we feel pressured to make resolutions that often get forgotten after a couple of weeks.

-For many of us, we usually begin eating chocolate again, skipping the daily runs and falling back into old habits.
+We usually begin eating chocolate again, skipping the daily runs and falling back into old habits.
 This is also the case with the financial goals we have set ourselves for the year.
-However, after the unpredictable year of 2020, it is now more important than ever to stick to your financial goals and make sure you and your family are financially secure.
+However, after the unpredictable events of the last few years, it is now more important than ever to stick to your financial goals and make sure you and your family are financially secure.

 Here are some ways that may help you stick to your financial resolutions this year:

 Get your finances out of your head and note them down